Community-Owned Mineral Rights: Pros and Cons

 The Challenges of Community-Owned Mineral Rights

-While the benefits of community-owned mineral rights are clear, there are also significant challenges associated with this model.
+While the benefits of community-owned mineral rights are clear, this model also presents significant challenges.
 It is essential to understand these potential downsides in order to evaluate whether this system is sustainable in the long term.

 Financial and Management Complexities